 3) Approximately how many great whites are we talking about in this migration, hundreds, thousands?
 And has this number changed over time?

 Like many sharks, we dont know how large the population is.
 Many population estimates of sharks come from fishing.
 Fishing records suggest that the Northeast Pacific population prior to industrial fishing was greater than now, but we don’t know what that level was.
 We don’t really know how many white sharks exist in this population today or their complete range.
 Sharks are very difficult to study and count.
 One recent study based on photographic observations and a statistical model suggests less than 300 adult and sub adult white sharks in the two major aggregations in California.
 Coupled with a similar prediction of about 150 off Guadalupe Mexico, this raised a few alarms.
 Although this doesn’t include baby and young sharks, and the sharks that are not mature enough to migrate, it suggests the Northeast Pacific population is small.
 Although we know this population has had impacts from fishing, and is still experiencing losses in gill nets, off shore in longlines and the depredations of the shark fin trade, we still don’t know how many there are, or how many we are losing.
 It raises conservation concerns, because as apex predators, sharks are critical for the balance and health of fish and marine ecosystems.
 We also know that most populations of large sharks have plummeted in the past 50 years, and many species are threatened or endangered.
 Globally it has been estimated that white sharks number around 3000-5000, with perhaps 1500 in our population.
 At any one point there may be only a score or so around the feeding areas which is not very many.

 (Note) In response to an appeal to list this population under the Endangered Species Act, a recent paper evaluated the original data and assumptions for population prediction used by the 2012 study by Chapple et al of the Tagging of Pacific Predators at Stanford University.
 The paper discounts the Chapple population prediction, and estimated a population as high as 3000 in this population.
 The TOPP lab is continuing their studies and stands by their original work.
-A paper published by Burgess et al using the same data but different assumptions suggests this population is far larger.
+A paper published by Burgess et al 2017 using the same data but different assumptions suggests this population is far larger rangig from 1500-3000.
 The Federal and State ESA petitions were denied by the National Marine Fisheries Service and the Department of Fish and Wildlife.